joelchoo/live-parking-info/presentation/presentation.md

 locationInput.addEventListener("keydown", grabLocation)
 ```

-Remember to remove `addCarparkToPage` from earlier
+Wrap the `addCarparkToPage` function call inside a new function `grabLocation`

-Refresh the page - the text should disappear
+^ Refresh the page - the text should disappear

-Type into the input box - the text should reappear
+^ Type into the input box - the text should reappear

 ---